-The Oscar Montelius Foundation (OMF) is instituting the Early Career Achievement Prize (ECAP).
+The Oscar Montelius Foundation (OMF) instituted the Early Career Achievement Prize (ECAP) in 2021.
 The OMF Trustees will award the Prize annually for an outstanding early career/early professional contribution to archaeological and heritage related work with broader societal impact.
+To qualify for the Early Career Achievement Prize, the nominee should be

 The major evaluation criteria – recommended to be addressed in the application form – are as follows: